 How to read a damaged disk?

-Why can Treasured do better than dedicated recovery tools?
+Why is Treasured performing better than recovery tools on lost videos?

 Unlike data recovery services and tools that try to recover files, Treasured tries to recover media instead:

 Container data is what data recover tools use to detect and recovery files.
 But what matters is not the container, but the content: audio and video media.
 Treasured is first and foremost a media detector.